Tag Archive for: Inter Relocation Group

 or contact your local Inter Relocation consultant.

-In our latest article titled Regulations introduced concerning business and economy related travels issued on 12nd March among others we have informed you about a list of countries from where Hungarian citizens and citizens/90+ day residents can enter for business purpose.
+In our latest article titled Regulations Introduced Concerning Business and Economy-Related Travel, issued on 12nd March among others, we have informed you about a list of countries from where Hungarian citizens and citizens/90+-day residents can enter for business purposes.

 • Georgia